StevenMayher/431-2021/classes/class25/README.md

 1. The regular Minute Paper after Class 25 due Wednesday 2021-12-01 at noon. **Details to come.**
 2. Project B news and requirements
     - Confirmation Form: Please visit https://bit.ly/431-2021-projectB-confirmation and fill out the form there by noon on Wednesday 2021-12-01.
 If you have a project partner, exactly one of you need to submit this form.
         - [My reactions to your submitted Confirmation Forms are here](https://github.com/THOMASELOVE/431-2021/blob/main/projectB/confirmations.md).
-If you are listed with **Confirmed? = Yes** there, then you're all set.
+If you are listed with **Confirmed? = Yes**, then you're all set.
     - The Schedule for Project B oral presentations has been posted to our Shared Google Drive.
 Please note the date and time of your presentation, and contact Dr. Love via email immediately if there are any issues.
     - See the [Project B Checklist](https://thomaselove.github.io/431-2021-projectB/checklist.html) for more on what to expect during your presentation.
 3. All other items for Dr. Love are due at the same time: **NOON on Friday 2021-12-10**